larsbuntemeyer/joint-evaluation/README.md

 ```
 and you will get a dictionary of datasets back.
 Note that this, for now, will only work when you are logged in to `jsc-cordex` since datasets reside on the local filesystem.
 For more info about `intake-esm`, please also see the [documentation](https://intake-esm.readthedocs.io/en/stable/how-to/understand-keys-and-how-to-change-them.html).

+## Compliance

+There is a dedicated repository that addresses dataset compliance issues at JSC-CORDEX.
+These are mainly related to the [CF Conventions](https://cfconventions.org) (CF-1.11) and the [CORDEX-CMIP6 archive specifications](https://zenodo.org/records/15047096).
+Please ensure that your datasets have no high-priority issues.
+Otherwise, they may not be suitable for evaluation analyses and could cause problems when being published to ESGF.

 ## Starting Jupyter Lab

 If you want to work interactively on jsc-cordex, you can use jupyterlab via ssh (right now, jsc-cordex is not available from [Jupyter-JSC](https://jupyter.jsc.fz-juelich.de)).